ggotora/cs50_Capstone/README.md

 ### Specification
 <hr>
-Using Python, JavaScript, HTML, and CSS, complete the implementation of a webapp that allows user to post available loads, book a load, cancel booking within 24hrs, change status to delivered
+Using Python, JavaScript, HTML, and CSS, a webapp that allows user to post available loads, book a load, cancel booking within 24hrs, change status to delivered

 - **main:home:** A home screen with a welcome page.
 Unauthenticated users can see the latest 5 listings without rates and shipper contact information
 - **main:login:** Existing users can login with username and password or third party Google credentials